How to photograph fireworks (and how to fake it)

 If you want to get something right in-camera, though, it can pay to crop in and fill the frame.

-In our image on the right, we exposed the shot so that the castle would be well-exposed without blowing out: at ISO 200, this meant a
+In our image, we exposed the shot so that the castle would be well-exposed without blowing out: at ISO 200, this meant a

 4 secs exposure at f/11.